test-and-code-frank/playwright-typescript-playground/README.md

   ✅ `View trace` on the html report for the failed test

+  💡 Tips
+  > Useful config when running test on CI.
+  > After the test run, upload the results artifacts and view the trace report

 - ### Data-Driven Testing
   Exploring different approaches to run the same test logic against multiple sets of input data.